 The Barrier Island Center has phenomenal programs such as guided turtle walks at night between June and July as well as hatchling releases in August.
 It is one of the best ways to "be with the turtles" and witness this yearly phenomenon while supporting a great organization that has a tremendous impact on the sea turtle conservation.

 Here are some tips on how to help:

 I will always remember the moment I saw "my" first loggerhead emerging from the ocean.
 Time stood still, the world disappeared and I hope it will do the same for you.

-Here is to the rivers and the creeks,
+Here is to the rivers, the springs and the creeks,

 to all things that have wings and the ones in the soil underneath.

 Here is to the valleys and the trees,

 Here is to all the things that breathe..

 This is a poem that came to my mind driving down the road on my way to work after seeing yet another piece of nature being demolished and transformed into a subdivision.